w3f/polkadot-wiki/docs/learn/learn-elastic-scaling.md

 relay chain.

-[Asynchronous backing](./learn-async-backing.md) is the first implementation of the parachain protocol that alters how parachains produce blocks and how the relay chain processes their data.
+[Asynchronous backing](./learn-async-backing.md) is the optimization implemented on the relay chain that allows parachains to produce blocks faster and allows relay chain to process them seamlessly.
+Async backing also improves the parachain side with unincluded segments and augmented info that allows collators to produce multiple parablocks even if the previous blocks are not yet included.
-This upgrade will allow parachains to take up to 2 seconds execution time (for producing parablocks), while the relay chain will be able to include a parablock every 6 seconds.
+This upgrade allows parachains to utilize up to 2 seconds execution time per parablock, and the relay chain will be able to include a parablock every 6 seconds.

 With asynchronous backing enabled, parachains can theoretically produce parablocks in the sub-second time range.
 However, to accomplish this, asynchronous backing must temporarily **hold** blocks in